ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 The list of files for the `training-output-benchmark` dataset can be found at [https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-benchmark/index.html](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-benchmark/index.html) (NetCDF only)

+The list of files for the `training-output-reference` dataset can be found at [https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-reference/index.html](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-reference/index.html) (NetCDF only)

 Example to retrieve the file with wget :